Structure of sets which are well approximated by zero sets of harmonic polynomials: Local set approximation

 \section{Local set approximation}

 A general framework for describing bilateral and unilateral approximations of a set $A\subseteq\RR^n$ by a class $\cS$ of closed ``model" sets is developed in \cite{localsetapproximation}.
 In this appendix, we give a brief, self-contained abstract of the main definitions and theorems from this framework as used above, but refer the reader to \cite{localsetapproximation} for full details and further results.
+The principal results are two structure theorems for Reifenberg type sets; see Theorems \ref{t:open} and \ref{singapprox}.